Nick Cave (artist): Soundsuits

 Soundsuits are sculptural costumes enveloping the wearer's body in materials including but not limited to dyed human hair, sisal, plastic buttons, beads, wire, sequins, and feathers.
 Soundsuits camouflage the body, masking and creating a second skin that conceals race, gender, and class, forcing the viewer to look without judgment.
 In using everyday objects, Cave can create an atmosphere of familiarity while rearranging the objects into interpretive representations of both social and material culture.
 As race, identity, and gender are generally accepted to form the axis of his work, Cave's soundsuits can telegraph many concepts simultaneously.
 Their meaning can therefore change based on their environment, movement, fixed state, and/or the inclusion of group choreography.
 The finished pieces bear some resemblance to African ceremonial costumes and masks.
 The suits also reference carnival costumes, Dogon costumes, Rococo, and ball culture.

 Cave's first soundsuit was created in 1992, as a reaction to the beating of Rodney King.
 Cave collected a large number of sticks and twigs from the ground and fashioned them into a suit that, to his surprise, made sounds when worn.
 His suits are most often presented for public viewing as static sculptures, but they are also observed through live performance, video, and photography.
 Bringing his interactive creations to life, "Cave regularly performs in the sculptures himself, dancing either before the public or for the camera, activating their full potential as costume, musical instrument, and living icon."
-Cave has produced over 500 soundsuits, since the creation of his first in 1992.
-Cave is very much inspired by dance and choreography which works well with soundsuits because they allow the expression of both arts in one piece.
+He has produced more than 500 soundsuits, since the creation of his first in 1992.
+He is very much inspired by dance and choreography, which works well with soundsuits because they allow the expression of both arts in one piece.
 He talks about how he wants his work to be seen without the artist in mind.
 With the Soundsuits series, the viewer doesn't know the identity, gender, or race of the wearer.

 In 2021, Cave was commissioned by the Metropolitan Transportation Authority in New York to create a permanent installation inspired by his soundsuits spanning the Times Square-42nd Street and 42nd Street-Bryant Park subway stations.
 The work, Each One, Every One, Equal All (2021), consists of a series of mosaic tile murals of imagined and real soundsuits and mobiles created by Cave, along with video installations of the soundsuits in motion.
 Writing about the installation in The New York Times before its completion in 2022, critic John Vincler described the figures in the work as "joyous" and said the piece "feels like a necessary correction, right at home amid the noise and teem" of the subway.

+One of these Soundsuits was chosen by Peter Gabriel to represent his song "Live and Let Live", the final single on his eighth album i/o, released in 2023.